tsaqib/www/_posts/2016-06-09-odoo9-up-running.md

 permalink: /:slug
 comments: true
 ---
-I have recently setup Odoo 9.0 in fair amount of places, including inside Linux and Windows boxes and VMs on the Cloud, Docker, as well as on my local OSX computer.
+I have recently setup Odoo 9.0 in a fair amount of places, including inside Linux and Windows boxes and VMs on the Cloud, Docker, as well as on my local OSX computer.
 There were 1-2 tricks that I would like to keep documented lest I should forget in the future.

 ### Odoo Ingredient List
 Odoo was written in Python and it's based on PostgreSQL.
 Its UI is transformed using 'less' processor which can be installed using Node's NPM.
-So, first things first, make sure Python 2.7.9+ and Node.js are installed, but beware of the Python 3.X versions.
+So, first things first, make sure Python 2.7.9+ and Node.js are installed but beware of the Python 3.X versions.

 Here's the list of binaries that you may need to download and install: